 Of course Perry showed what he was made of in 1813 at the Battle of Lake Erie where he became the first American naval officer to defeat a British squadron.
 Perry would thenceforth be known as “the Hero of Lake Erie” and his signature flag, which read “Don’t give up the ship”, would become a motto for the U.S. Navy.

-article over at Yahoo!
+Becoming a national hero is a great way to get the pesky media – and your peers – to forget your mistakes but, according to this article over at Yahoo!
 News, not everyone misremembered the wreck of the Revenge.
 And, for history’s sake, that’s something to be thankful for as it appears that three men have found Perry’s lost command right where the Commodore left it.

 Mike Fournier, Charles Buffum and Craig Harger (who, as an aside, has a day job I didn’t even know existed: carbon dioxide salesman) have located what they believe is Revenge.
 In a series of dives begun in 2005 the three men have found various metal articles that could be from a ship of the early 19th century.
 The article mentions:

-… four… 42-inch-long cannons, an anchor, canister shot, and other metal objects that they say they’re 99 percent sure were from the Revenge
+… four… 42-inch-long cannons, an anchor, canister shot, and other metal objects that they say they’re 99 percent sure were from the Revenge.

 While the area in question is appropriate to where Revenge went down 200 years ago, it appears that no actual dating of the site has occurred and the dives have not yet located a ship’s bell, which was usually engraved with the name of its ship, or cannon that bear similar engraving.